Organizational Communication

 · Plan how to get/stay motivated.

-§ "Reality Shock" The new job isn't what you expected entirely.
+§ "Reality Shock" It turns out that, inevitably, the new job isn't what you expected entirely.

 Stages: